|

 Reference: Feerick, John D. From Falling Hands: The Story of Presidential Succession.
 New York: Fordham University Press, 1965.

-Recommended Viewing: The History Channel Presents The Presidents (DVD: 6 Hours).
-Description:
+The History Channel Presents The Presidents (DVD: 6 Hours).
+Description: THE PRESIDENTS

-and unseen photographs and footage, unexpected insight and trivia from journalists, scholars, and politicians such as Walter
+photographs and footage, unexpected insight and trivia from journalists, scholars, and politicians such as Walter Cronkite,

 Viewed within